davekinkead/thesis/chapters/04/chapter.coffee.md

 ### Outline

-1. Hard Problems: Simulation can help solve some hard problems in philosophy
+1. Hard Problems: Simulation can help solve some hard problems in philosophy.
+  - Accessability: Some problem domains are inaccessable to researchers.
+    - EG: Legal restrictions
-  - Accessability
+    - EG: Ethical restrictions
-  - Intractability
+    - EG: Financial restrictions
-  - Complexity
+    - EG: Physical restrictions
+  - Intractability: Some problems are mathematically intractable.
+  - Complexity: Some problem domains are complex systems that exhibit emergent behaviour.

 2. New Problems: Simulation brings it's own set of problems
-  - Replication
-  - Reliability
-  - Realism
+  - Replication: The current structure of scholarly simulation makes replication difficult.
+  - Reliability: Concerns about software reliability undermine our confidence in the results.
+  - Realism: Even if our software is reliable, it may not adequately simulation the reality of the phenomenon under investigation.

-3. Comments & Code: Blending the two to solve old and new problems
+3. Comments & Code: Blending the two to solve old and new problems.
-  - Knuth developed literate programming to invert the relationship between comments and code
+  - Knuth developed literate programming to invert the relationship between comments and code.
   - Literate Programming advantages ...
   - But Literate Programming failed as a software paradigm because ....
-  - I propose Simulation as Argument to extend this idea futher
+  - I propose Simulation as Argument to extend this idea futher ...

 4. Arguments and their structure
   - how arguments work
+    - arguments connect known or uncontested truth claims with unknown or contested ones.
+    - their purpose is to persuade as either justification or explaination.
+    - the criteron of persuasion is truth preservation.
   - arguments as propositional models
   - langauge and reason
   - code as language